-The WordPress•com Business Plan is an SAAS service like Shopify or Squarespace, or Big Commerce – with one difference.
+The WordPress-dot-com Business Plan is an SAAS service like Shopify or Squarespace, or Big Commerce – with one difference.

 Because the e-commerce is powered by WooCommerce, you can export is to a self-hosted site if you want to do that later on.

-The WordPress•com Business Plan didn’t exist when I started, but if I was starting now I would consider it.
+The WordPress-dot-com Business Plan didn’t exist when I started, but if I was starting now I would consider it.

 Option Two: A Self-Hosted Site

-The first advantage of a self-hosted sites are that it’s yours.
-You rent space on a web host, but you put the software there – and if you want to move you can take your shop with you.
+The advantage of a self-hosted sites are that it’s yours.
+You rent space on a web host, and if you want to move to a different web host you can take your shop with you.
 If you take regular backups, you can move at any time.

-The second advantage is that because the code is yours, you can change it, add to it, do anything you want.
-And if you can’t then you can hire someone who can.
+The second advantage is that because the code is yours, you can change it, add to it, and do anything you want.
+And if you don’t have the technical expertise to add some code then you can hire someone who can.
 And, there are many plugins and extensions that already exist that will enable you to do pretty much anything you want.

-Setting up a site is a doddle.
-It really is now that we have one-click scripts to set up WordPress, and wizards to walk you through setting up WooCommerce.
+Setting up a site is very easy now with one-click scripts to set up WordPress, and wizards to walk you through setting up WooCommerce.

 The Downsides To A Self-Hosted Site